|

 family members to attend the government briefings.
 There is no charge or registration fee to attend these briefings and you

 DO NOT have to belong to an organization to attend the government briefings.
-This year our meeting will be held

 at the Holiday Inn National Airport, located at 2650 Jefferson Davis Highway Crystal City, VA.
 The special Alliance